Can You Sue A Company That Has Ceased Trading?

 • At home care expenses

-• Loss of income if you had to take time off work to recover.
+• Loss of earnings if you had to take time off work to recover.

 • Loss of future income if your injuries are severe enough to prevent you from returning to work.